See the separate articles, What is Blood? and Understanding the Basics of Cancer.

 Cigarette smoking can cause cancer almost anywhere in the body.
 Cigarette smoking causes cancer of the mouth and throat, esophagus, stomach, colon, rectum, liver, pancreas, voicebox (larynx), trachea, bronchus, kidney and renal pelvis, urinary bladder, and cervix, and causes acute myeloid leukemia.

 Cigarette smoking is the number one risk factor for lung cancer.
+Credit: fotografierende / Unsplash |

 2).
 Secondhand Smoke

 Smoke from other people’s cigarettes, pipes, or cigars (secondhand smoke) also causes lung cancer.
 When a person breathes in secondhand smoke, it is like he or she is smoking.
-In the United States, two out of five adults who don’t smoke and half of children are exposed to secondhand smoke, and about 7,300 people who never smoked die from lung cancer due to secondhand smoke every year.
+In the United States, two out of five adults who don’t smoke and half of children are exposed to secondhand smoke, and about 7,300 people who never smoked die from lung cancer due to secondhand smoke every year.3).
+Radon

 Radon is a naturally occurring gas that comes from rocks and dirt and can get trapped in houses and buildings.
 It cannot be seen, tasted, or smelled.
 According to the U.S. Environmental Protection Agency (EPA), radon causes about 20,000 cases of lung cancer each year, making it the second leading cause of lung cancer.
 Nearly one out of every 15 homes in the U.S. is thought to have high radon levels.
-The EPA recommends testing homes for radon and using proven ways to lower high radon levels.
+The EPA recommends testing homes for radon and using proven ways to lower high radon levels.4).
+Other Substances

 Examples of substances found at some workplaces that increase risk include asbestos, arsenic, diesel exhaust, and some forms of silica and chromium.
-For many of these substances, the risk of getting lung cancer is even higher for those who smoke.
+For many of these substances, the risk of getting lung cancer is even higher for those who smoke.4).
+Personal or Family History of Lung Cancer

 If you are a lung cancer survivor, there is a risk that you may develop another lung cancer, especially if you smoke.
 Your risk of lung cancer may be higher if your parents, brothers or sisters, or children have had lung cancer.
-This could be true because they also smoke, or they live or work in the same place where they are exposed to radon and other substances that can cause lung cancer.
+This could be true because they also smoke, or they live or work in the same place where they are exposed to radon and other substances that can cause lung cancer.6).
+Radiation Therapy to the Chest

 Scientists are studying many different foods and dietary supplements to see whether they change the risk of getting lung cancer.
 There is much we still need to know.
 We do know that smokers who take beta-carotene supplements have increased risk of lung cancer.
-For more information, visit the CDC's Lung Cancer Prevention.
+For more information, visit the CDC's Lung Cancer Prevention.Also, arsenic in drinking water (primarily from private wells) can increase the risk of lung cancer.
+For more information, visit the EPA’s Arsenic in Drinking Water.

 The Genetic Basis of Lung Cancer

 All cells in the body contain the genetic material called deoxyribonucleic acid (DNA).
 Every time a mature cell divides into two new cells, its DNA is exactly duplicated.
 The cells are copies of the original cell, identical in every way.
 In this way our bodies continually replenish themselves.
-Old cells die off and the next generation replaces them.
+Old cells die off and the next generation replaces them.A cancer begins with an error, or mutation, in a cell’s DNA.
+DNA mutations can be caused by the normal aging process or through environmental factors, such as cigarette smoke, breathing in asbestos fibers, and to exposure to radon gas.

 Researchers have found that it takes a series of mutations to create a lung cancer cell.
 Before becoming fully cancerous, cells can be precancerous, in that they have some mutations but still function normally as lung cells.
 When a cell with a genetic mutation divides, it passes along its abnormal genes to the two new cells, which then divide into four cells with errors in their DNA and so on.
 With each new mutation, the lung tissue cell becomes more mutated and may not be as effective in carrying out its function as a lung cell.
 At a later stage of disease, some cells may travel away from the original tumor and start growing in other parts of the body.
-This process is called metastasis and the new distant sites are referred to as metastases
+This process is called metastasis and the new distant sites are referred to as metastases.

 See the separate articles, Symptoms and Diagnosis of Lung Cancer, and also Staging and Treatment of Lung Cancer.